 - Tovey, Philip.
 Of Water and the Spirit: Baptism and Mission in the Christian Tradition.
 Norwich: Canterbury Press, 2015.
 [Writing from the perspective of the Church of England, Tovey develops a theological understanding of baptism and confirmation grounded in Scripture.
 He then considers the missional mandate of the Church and provides a historical analysis of these initiation rites from the New Testament period to the modern period.] - Turner, Paul.
 Ages of Initiation: The First Two Millennia.
 Collegeville, M.N.: Liturgical Press, 2000.
 [A helpful survey of the texts related to the history of confirmation and first communion, focusing on the age of the candidate and the sequence of the rites.
 A companion CD includes extensive primary source materials with the brief book serving as a summary of these sources.] - Turner, Paul.
 Confirmation: The Baby in Solomon's Court.
 Revised and updated.
 Chicago: Liturgy Training Publications, 2005.
 [Originally published in 1993, an excellent survey of the development of the rite of confirmation through the history of the church.
 Turner identifies seven models of confirmation and initiates critical reflections useful for our practices today.
 Revisions include recent developments in implementing the catechumenate today.] - Turner, Paul.
 Hallelujah Highway: A History of the Catechumenate.
 Chicago: Liturgy Training Publications, 2000.
 [Turner recalls the history of the catechumenate in this volume, especially through the stories of people and documents that played a significant role in developing the rites and recording its development.
 Citations from key documents, maps, and photographs of significant places and artifacts are included, as well as a comprehensive index and a bibliography.] - Turrell, James F. Celebrating the Rites of Initiation: A Practical Ceremonial Guide for Clergy and Other Liturgical Ministers.
-New York: Church Publishing, 2013.
-[A comprehensive guide for worship presiders in the Episcopal tradition addressing current discussions of initiation celebrations.
-Issues related to the performance of rites in the 1979 prayer book is pursued, examining how best to fulfill expectations for confirmation, reception, and reaffirmation of baptismal vows.
-Theological implications and details for ritual engagement are included.] - Walsh, Liam G. Sacraments of Initiation: A Theology of Life, Word, and Rite.
+Revised and updated edition.
+New York: Church Publishing, 2025.
+[Originally published in 2013, Turrell has written a comprehensive guide for worship presiders in the Episcopal tradition addressing contemporary discussions of initiation celebrations.
+Issues related to the performance of rites in the Book of Common Prayer are highlighted, examining how best to fulfill expectations for confirmation, reception, and reaffirmation of baptismal vows.
+Consideration of how to navigate the relationship between baptism and Eucharist is included.
+The new edition includes content from The Book of Occasional Services, 2022.] - Walsh, Liam G. Sacraments of Initiation: A Theology of Life, Word, and Rite.
 Second edition.
 Collegeville, M.N.: Liturgical Press, 2011.
 [Walsh provides a comprehensive introduction to a theology of sacraments related to initiation, including baptism, confirmation, and Eucharist.
 Biblical, historical, and theological insights are included.
 The first edition was published in 1988, exploring a renewal of sacramental understanding in the wake of Vatican II.
 The second edition retains much of the first edition, but adds a level of critical reflection in light of more recent discussions.] - Webber, Robert E. Journey to Jesus: The Worship, Evangelism, and Nurture Mission of the Church.
 Nashville: Abingdon Press, 2002.
 [Webber proposes a model for nurturing believers in their faith through the establishment and celebration of particular stages of development.
 His work is based on early catechumenate models of initiation and has much to offer churches today struggling to move their faithful to Christian maturity.]